James E. Kearney: Bishop of Rochester

 Following the appointment of Bishop Edward Mooney to the Archdiocese of Detroit, Kearney was appointed the fifth bishop of Rochester on October 21, 1937.
 He was installed on November 11, 1937.
 During his 29-year tenure, the number of Catholics in the diocese rose from 223,657 to 361,790; the parishes from 129 to 155; the priests from 289 to 371; and the parochial schools from 72 to 99.

-Kearney He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
+Kearney attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 He also served as state chaplain for the Knights of Columbus and moderator of the Newman Club Federation.
 Kearney also did much of the original planning that led to the foundation of McQuaid Jesuit High School in Brighton, New York.

 Retirement and legacy

 On October 21, 1966, Pope Paul VI accepted Kearney's resignation as bishop of Rochester and appointed him as titular bishop of Tabaicara.
 He resigned his titular see on January 18, 1971.
 James Kearney died on January 12, 1977, at St. Ann's Home in Rochester, at age 92.
 The following buildings or schools are named after him: